Pillar guide · updated June 2026

 - Casa 1 is Tierra.
 Casa 2 is Fuego.
 Casa 3 is Espiral.
 Casa 4 is Viento.
 Casa 5 is Agua.

-- Newer Casas add Luna, Vida, Sol, and Cielo.
+- Newer Casas add Luna, Vida, Sol, Cielo, and the adults-only Eclipse.
 They follow the same floor logic.

-Casa Fuego is the only adults-only Casa on property.
-If you are a couple who wants quiet pool decks, a private rooftop, and the exclusive Fuego restaurant downstairs, it is the obvious pick.
-Expect to pay materially more per night than any other Casa.
+Casa Fuego is one of two adults-only Casas on property (the other is Casa Eclipse, below).
+Fuego is the beachfront one: if you are a couple who wants quiet pool decks facing the Caribbean, a private rooftop, and the exclusive Fuego restaurant downstairs, it is the obvious pick.
+Expect to pay materially more per night than any mixed-age Casa.

-Casa Fuego is also the only Casa you can explicitly request at booking.
-Every other Casa is assigned by the front desk at check-in, and assignments can shift.
-If you want Casa Fuego, request it directly with the hotel when you book (Booking.com’s special-requests box, or by emailing the concierge once your reservation is confirmed).
+The adults-only Casas are the ones worth requesting explicitly at booking.
+Most other Casas are assigned by the front desk at check-in, and assignments can shift.
+If you want Casa Fuego (or Casa Eclipse), request it directly with the hotel when you book (Booking.com’s special-requests box, or by emailing the concierge once your reservation is confirmed).
 The wish list on this site doesn’t hand it off — Casa requests have to go to the resort directly.

 Casa Fuego guests unlock four things other guests do not get for free: